Sport in Taiwan: Tennis

 Taiwanese tennis players have achieved notable results and rankings in the 21st century.
 In 2004, Lu Yen-hsun was the first player from Taiwan to break into the Top 100 of the ATP rankings.
 Jimmy Wang followed him in 2006, reaching No. 85.
 Lu peaked at No. 33 in 2010.
 The same year, he reached the quarterfinal of Wimbledon.
 Lu holds the record for the most titles in the ATP Challenger Tour, with 29 wins.

-Hsieh Su-wei is Taiwan's most successful player, having been ranked inside the top 25 in singles in the WTA rankings.
-Hsieh has won four Grand Slam titles and a year-end championship in doubles.
+Hsieh Su-wei is Taiwan's most successful player, having been ranked within the top 25 in singles in the WTA rankings.
+Hsieh has won seven Grand Slam titles and a year-end championship in doubles.
 She won Wimbledon in 2013 and Roland Garros in 2014, as well as the 2013 WTA Tour Championships, all with Peng Shuai, and became joint No. 1 in doubles with Peng in 2014.
 She won her second Wimbledon doubles title at the 2019 championships with Barbora Strýcová.
-In 2021, she won her third Wimbledon doubles title with Elise Mertens.
+In 2021, she won her third Wimbledon doubles title with Elise Mertens and won her fourth with Strýcová in 2023.

 The sisters Chan Yung-jan (Latisha Chan) and Chan Hao-ching are doubles specialists.
 They won the 2019 Toray Pan Pacific Open, beating Hsieh and her sister Hsieh Yu-chieh in the final, to record their 14th WTA tournament together.
 It is the second-highest number of tournament wins for a pair of sisters after the Williams sisters.
 Latisha Chan has won four Grand Slam titles.
 She won the doubles title at the 2017 US Open with Martina Hingis, and the mixed doubles at the 2018 and 2019 French Open and 2019 Wimbledon Championships, all with Ivan Dodig.
 She became joint No. 1 in doubles with Hingis in 2017, and returned to the top in August 2018.

 Other notable players include Tseng Chun-hsin, Jason Jung, Chuang Chia-jung and Wang Shi-ting.